4chan/4chan-JS/README.md

 4chan JS
 ========

-## Welcome ##
+## About ##

-7 years ago, our very own DamageInc created the first 4chan extension as a Firefox add-on.
-Today, we're implementing these features into the core site, open sourcing our effort, and inviting the community to contribute code and feedback.
-Who'd a thunk?
+8 years ago, our very own DamageInc created the first 4chan extension as a Firefox add-on.
+Now, we've implemented these features directly into the site, open sourced it, and invite the community to contribute code and feedback.

-Along with this, we've unveiled a read-only JSON API that you can read more about [here](https://github.com/4chan/4chan-API).
+In addition, we offer a read-only JSON API that you can read more about [here](https://github.com/4chan/4chan-API).

 <hr>

-A list and explanation of features is available at [4chan.org/tools](http://www.4chan.org/tools).

 Bugs and feature requests should be submitted to the repo's [Issues page](https://github.com/4chan/4chan-JS/issues).

-The extension is released under a 3-clause BSD license, [available here](https://github.com/4chan/4chan-JS/blob/master/LICENSE).
+This code is released under a 3-clause BSD license, [available here](https://github.com/4chan/4chan-JS/blob/master/LICENSE).

 Many thanks to [desuwa](https://github.com/desuwa) of The Yotsuba Catalog for being a total badass, and almost single-handedly bringing this project to fruition.